List of Disney's Big Hero 6 characters: Tadashi Hamada

-Tadashi Hamada (voiced by Daniel Henney) was the older brother to Hiro and, just like him, displayed a knack for understanding and building various forms of technology.
-He built Baymax for the sole purpose of helping people but was unable to see this to fruition due to his early death.
-His death sets in motion a series of events that would lead Hiro to form the Big Hero 6.
+Tadashi Hamada (voiced by Daniel Henney) was the elder brother to Hiro and, just like him, displayed a knack for understanding and building various forms of technology.
+He invented Baymax for the sole purpose of helping people, but was unable to see this to fruition due to his early death.
+Said death sets in motion a series of events that would lead to Big Hero 6's formation.

 Aunt Cass

-Aunt Cass is Hiro and Tadashi's aunt and guardian, who was granted custody of them after the death of her sister and brother-in-law, and owner of the Lucky Cat Café.
+Aunt Cass is Hiro and Tadashi's aunt and guardian, who was granted custody of them after the death of her younger sister and brother-in-law, and owner of the Lucky Cat Café.
 Cass continued to care and love them as if they were her children though like any other parent, she would feel concern and anger whenever they got into any trouble.
 She bailed them out of jail after an incident involving both fighting and regretted the fact that she never picked up a book on parenting.
 She is present when Hiro presents his microbots at the SFIT showcase and expresses joy at seeing him succeed.
 Cass plans on an after-party for her nephews and friends, but Tadashi is killed in a fire, devastating her and Hiro.
 Weeks later, Cass tries to cheer Hiro up and get him out of the house, leading to a series of events involving Hiro, Baymax, and his friends becoming Big Hero 6, all while Cass remains blissfully unaware.
 Hiro eventually begins attending SFIT much to Cass' happiness and support.